 Oklahoma has enjoyed a sister state relationship with Japan’s Kyoto Prefecture since 1985.
-Coordinated by the Oklahoma Secretary of State, the Oklahoma Sister States relationships involve community schools, government and organizational support to conduct cultural, educational, business, agricultural, medical, and other types of programs and exchanges, including an annual student art exchange, to further these relationships.
+Coordinated by the Oklahoma Department of Commerce, the Oklahoma Sister States relationships involve community schools, government and organizational support to conduct cultural, educational, business, agricultural, medical, and other types of programs and exchanges, including an annual student art exchange, to further these relationships.
 For more details about Oklahoma Sister States, visit https://www.sos.ok.gov/protocol/sisterStates.aspx.

 Oklahoma students who participate in the art exchange get the pleasure of creating an art piece depicting something from their daily lives to give the children of Kyoto, Japan a glimpse into our culture.
 In return, they get to see what life is like in the artwork created by students in Kyoto and at the same time learn something about a different culture.
 They also get to experience the value of sharing as their original artwork is sent to Kyoto.

-Below is a slideshow of some of the artwork from the exchange that has been on display as a part of Asian-American Fest.
+Below is some of the artwork from the exchange that has been on display as a part of Asian American Fest.
 Special thanks to Jackie Hill for providing us with the details on the history of this special project!